 Option Detect "Detect" enables/disables plugins.
 The tones/codes detected and decoded by the audio buffer are made visible in the following ways: in the body of the plugin, in the spectrum window and/or in an auxiliary window.
 Read the NOTES below Show on spectum CTCSS: With this parameter enabled, you can display the detected tone directly on the RF Spectrum, on the right side of the VFO mark, (or on the left side if the margin is at the edge of the screen).
-See below for new options introduced by v.1.3.4.0 especially for positioning on the Y-axis of the spectrum.OUS + 777 - 002 522 540 -30 -35 -40BCS + 777 - 002 522 540 No reset (on change of frequency) Option recently added with release 1.3.0.0.
+See below for new options introduced by v.1.3.4.0 especially for positioning on the Y-axis of the spectrum.
+DCS: The detected codes (positive or negative) will be displayed at the top of the RF Spectrum and next to the VFO marker.
+No reset (on change of frequency) Option recently added with release 1.3.0.0.
 Keeps the last detected CTCSS/DCS visible on the panel and on the external window but will delete the one on the RF Spectrum.
-Can be useful during a scan to keep the last detected tone/code visible .
-Aux windows Tone detected 82,6 Hz 82,5 Hz Squetch Set this code respect to all other open windows.
+Can be useful during a scan to keep the last detected tone/code visible.
+Aux windows With this parameter enabled, it is also possible to display the measured data in auxiliary windows that can be positioned anywhere on the screen and always in the foreground with respect to all other open windows.
 Squelch / Set this tone Enables/disables Squelch to operate with the detected tone/code.